Lech Kaczyński: Opposition to communism

-Political activity from 1989-2005
+Political activity from 1989 to 2005

 Kaczyński was elected senator in the elections of June 1989 and became the vice-chairman of the Solidarity trade union.
 In the 1991 parliamentary election, he was elected to the parliament as a non-party member.
 He was, however, supported by the electoral committee Center Civic Alliance, closely related but not identical to the political party Centre Agreement (Porozumienie Centrum) led by his brother.
 He was also the main adviser and supporter of Lech Wałęsa when the latter was elected President of Poland in December 1990.
 Wałęsa nominated Kaczyński to be the Security Minister in the Presidential Chancellery but fired him in 1992 due to a conflict concerning Jan Olszewski's government.

 Kaczyński was the President of the Supreme Chamber of Control (Najwyższa Izba Kontroli, NIK) from February 1992 to May 1995 and later Minister of Justice and Attorney General in Jerzy Buzek's government from June 2000 until his dismissal in July 2001.
 During this time he was very popular because of his strong stance against corruption.

 Law and Justice

 In 2001 he founded the political party Law and Justice (Prawo i Sprawiedliwość – PiS), usually labelled 'conservative' by media, with his brother Jarosław.
 Lech Kaczyński was the president of the party between 2001 and 2003.
-His brother Jarosław is its current chairman.

 Mayor of Warsaw

 In 2002, Kaczyński was elected mayor of Warsaw in a landslide victory.
 He started his term in office by declaring war on corruption.
 He strongly supported the construction of the Warsaw Uprising Museum and in 2004 appointed a historical panel to estimate material losses that were inflicted upon the city by the Germans in the Second World War (an estimated 85% of the city was destroyed in the Warsaw Uprising) as a direct response to heightened claims coming from German expellees from Poland.
 The panel estimated the losses to be at least 45.3 billion euros ($54 billion) in current value.
-He also supported the construction of the museum of Polish Jews in Warsaw by donating city land to the project.
+He also supported the construction of the Museum of the History of Polish Jews in Warsaw and was one of the signatories of the agreement to finance the project using the city funds.